 By Lance Mosher

 Many religious groups teach on “tithing” today.
-However, we need to recognise two fundamental things about tithing in the Bible.
+However, we need to recognize two fundamental things about tithing in the Bible:

 “Thus all the tithe of the land, of the seed of the land or of the fruit of the tree, is the Lord’s; it is holy to the Lord.
 If, therefore, a man wishes to redeem part of his tithe, he shall add to it one-fifth of it.
 For every tenth part of herd or flock, whatever passes under the rod, the tenth one shall be holy to the Lord.
 He is not to be concerned whether it is good or bad, nor shall he exchange it; or if he does exchange it, then both it and its substitute shall become holy.
 It shall not be redeemed.”
 These are the commandments which the Lord commanded Moses for the sons of Israel at Mount Sinai.

 As long as the Levitical priesthood was in effect, the rule of tithing was in effect.
 However, Christ came with a new covenant, which made the first covenant obsolete (Heb.
 8:6-13).
 Christ now serves as a high priest, not according to the order of Aaron and the Levites, but according to the order of Melchizedek (Heb.
 5-7).

 For when the priesthood is changed, of necessity there takes place a change of law also.

 Since Christians do not serve under Levitical priests, there is no reason for the tithing system to still exist.
 Instead, the law on giving has changed with the change of the priesthood.
 Christ serves as High Priest, and every single Christian serves as a priest in the spiritual nation of God (1 Pet.
 2:4-10).